Skip to Content

 2009 – Institute for Women’s Leadership.
 New Brunswick, New Jersey, USA.

-2019 – Presentation on life and artwork at Oaxaca Lending Library.
+2019 – Presentation on the life and work of art at Oaxaca Lending Library.
 Oaxaca, Mexico.

 2006 – Idyllwild Arts Summer Program.
 Los Angeles, California, USA.

-2021 – Mask making workshop.
-Mexican Folk Arts Residency at the University of Minnesota.
+2021 – Mask Making Workshop.
+Residence of Popular Arts of Mexico at the University of Minnesota.
 Minneapolis, Minnesota.

-FONART: National Fund for the Promotion of Crafts.
+FONART: National Fund for the Promotion of Handicrafts.

 MEAPO: State Museum of Popular Art.
 Oaxaca, Mexico.